 How to get a job in online teaching

-Here are two companies currently pushing to sign up teachers:
+Below are two companies currently pushing to sign up teachers; find application information for each at the close of their excerpts:

 - Outschool: This live educational platform is hiring 5,000 new freelance part-time teachers to meet the demand created by COVID-19.
 Outschool offers live online classes for kids ages 3 to 18.
 Enrollees live-video chat with teachers and classmates on a platform powered by Zoom.
 To join, you must fill out an application form, record a brief introduction video and pass a background check.If you're approved, you can create classes, and students have the option of enrolling in them.
 Outschool does not require formal teaching credentials with the belief that "many adults can offer rewarding classes based on their experiences and interests."
 You can apply here.